A Rated Windows Bristol: What they are, how they work

 Why is it important to have energy efficient windows?

 Buildings use lots of energy and one of the main areas this energy escapes in via the glazing.
-Estimates projects 25% of energy is lost through the windows.
+Estimates say 25% of heat escaping is lost through the windows.
 Improving the energy efficiency of windows therefore contributes to the overall energy efficiency of a home.
 This has practical benefits for you the customer.
 If you get energy efficient windows for your home in Bristol or Bath, your home should be quieter, your home should be warmer, and your energy bills should be cheaper.
 Which is always a good thing.

 How much can you save with A rated windows?